Saurabh-Mudgal/TotallyRepublic-SmartSalvage_SCDFXIBM/README.md

 </ul>
 </li>
 </ul>
 The model uses <b>fire 🔥</b> as an example and allows the user to pick a starting location.
 On detecting the fire, numerous steps are taken to ensure the safety of the occupants and minimise damage to property.
+We propose the use of IBM Watson IoT and Cloud Hosting to allow rapid access and processing of data.

 ## <b>Our Efficient Solution</b> ✔